smarterclayton/openshift-cdk-cart/README.md

 ## Future Features

-* Security (at a minimum BASIC auth required to do builds)
 * Check your manifest for syntax errors and other common problems
 * Example cart manifests for different types of carts
 * Helpful scripts you can run while in the gear to debug problems or test changes